- Underground flow equalization system (formerly called in-system storage)

 Approximate dimensions for the underground temporary holding structure are 200 feet by 150 feet.
 These dimensions may change as the design progresses.

-The location of the proposed Project is the San Mateo County Event Center property between Saratoga Drive and South Delaware Street.
+The location of the proposed project is the San Mateo County Event Center property between Saratoga Drive and South Delaware Street.
 The proposed temporary holding structure portion would be located in the east corner of the Event Center parking lot, adjacent to Saratoga Drive (Assessor’s Parcel Number 040 030 220).
 The northernmost point of the site is located at approximately latitude 37°32’51.13″N, longitude 122°17’53.78″W. Diversion pipelines will be installed under South Delaware Street and Saratoga Drive.

 The City, as lead agency under the California Environmental Quality Act, is proceeding with an Environmental Impact Report (EIR) for the project, which will tier from the previously certified 2016 Final Programmatic EIR and provide a project-level review of environmental impacts.
+The Notice of Preparation can be found here.

 For frequently asked questions, please click here.